10 Best Percy Jackson Books in Order and Things To Know About Them

 • Print Lenght: 560 pages

 The Son of Neptune is the second book in the Heroes of Olympus series.
-The book illustrates how Percy Jackson collaborated with three new demigod friends from Rome after he lost his memory and faced a series of attacks from monsters.
-They all set out to save the Greek god of death and the earth Thanatos from an earth goddess known as Gaea.
-The group faced many obstacles on their way, including the seven giant children of Gaea awakened by their mother.
-The giants were defeated with the joint force of the gods and demigods.
-Percy regained his memory after the fight and returned to Camp Jupiter to find out it was under an attack by an army of monsters which he defeated together with his friends.
+In this book, Percy Jackson teams up with three new demigod friends from Rome after he lost his memory.
+The group set out to save Thanatos from earth goddess Gaea and faced many obstacles on their way.
+Eventually successful, Percy regained his memory and returned to Camp Jupiter where he had to fight another army of monsters.

 9. The Mark of Athena (2014)